AsherJN/media-bias-extention/README.md

 ## Contact

-For questions or suggestions, open an issue on the GitHub repository or contact the maintainer at youremail@example.com.
+For questions or suggestions, open an issue on the GitHub repository or contact the maintainer at joshua_nelson@ucsb.edu.

 ## Troubleshooting